DataDog/datadog-cloudformation-resources/datadog-iam-user-handler/README.md

 # Datadog::Users::User

 This resource represents a Datadog application user, and is used to create and manage Datadog users.
+More information about Datadog Users can be found in the [Users documentation](https://docs.datadoghq.com/api/?lang=python#users).

 ## Example Usage